sigau/easy_irods_commands/README.md

 ```

 ### ADD_META : ADD METADATA ASSOCIATED WITH AN OBJECT ON IRODS
-Adding metadata to your irods objects is important and useful as irods is *originally* think to be metadata based and not base on tree view as unix.
-This metadata will be then use to search for your data on irods.
+Adding metadata to your irods objects is important and useful as irods is *originally* thought to be metadata based and not base on tree view.
+This metadata will be then used to search for your data on irods.
 If you didn't add metadata to your object when you put it in irods you can add then later on with add_meta.
 This command take as argument an irods path to your object.
-If you did not give a path you will be ask to choose an option that can be **[f]** for a irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.
-It's a while loop so you can add all your metadata at once, to stop it just left the *attribut* empty .
+If you did not give a path, you will be asked to choose an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.
+It's a while loop, so you can add all your metadata at once, to stop it just left the *attribute* empty.

 ```
 ### ADD METADATA TO IRODS FOLDER "sr_aselus"
 $ ./easicmd.py add_meta